 I found this thread on Reddit from someone concerned they were being lured into some kind of Amway scam.
 You can click on the image itself and the Reddit page will open up in a new tab if you want to read all of the thread.
 It is quite lengthy.

-Is There Anything Better Than Amway's MLM?
+Is There a Better Alternative to Amway's MLM?

 I'm glad you asked, because yes, there is something a lot better than Amway's MLM.
 If you don't like the sound of selling to friends and family (over and over again) and trying to recruit as many people into your downline as possible, then you might want to consider another type of business.
 That is if you're determined to be your own boss and call all the shots.